0ankushkumar1/Cricket-API/README.md

 ## Technologies Used

 Python: Backend logic and data processing.
-Flask: Framework to create RESTful API endpoints.
+Flask: Framework to create API endpoints.
 Pandas: For handling and processing cricket data efficiently.